FardinIqbal/Web-Server-and-Proxy-Server-/README.md

 1. A simple **web server** that serves files over HTTP (Part A).
 2. A **proxy server** that forwards HTTP requests and caches responses (Part B).

-Both programs use **Python socket programming** without external web frameworks (e.g., Flask is not allowed).
+Both programs use **Python socket programming** without external web frameworks (e.g., Flask is not used).

 ---